-Disc jockeys and musicians swear by Rock and Roller Cart’s usefulness.
+Disc jockeys and musicians swear by Rockin roller Cart’s usefulness.
 Music technology stores carry it very much like the regular instruments and paraphernalia in their product line.
 We’ve even come to think that it was designed for musicians and that was the reason for its rock-n-roll name.

 Studying the product in depth, though, we’ve learned that it’s an all-purpose cart not limited to transporting drums, keyboards, guitar, PA system, power amps, synthesizers, microphone box, and other musical stuff.
 It works for people who need to transport multiple items from their car to their work venue in one go.
 If you’re involved in photography, event organizing, diving, research and exploration, shows and performances, or film production, you know what we mean.
 Lugging as many items as you can carry, going back and forth, getting yourself spent long before your performance – you know the drill.
 It’s a waste of time and energy.

-Rock and Roller Cart R12RT: Its Features, Specs, and Functions
+Rock n Roller Cart R12RT: Its Features, Specs, and Functions

-Rock-N-Roller is the maker of multi-use utility carts called the Multi-Cart, which is a winner of the Accessory of the Year award.
-Multi-Cart has 10 different models, and R12RT is one of its newer and bigger versions.
+Rock n roller is the maker of multi-use utility carts called the multicart, which is a winner of the Accessory of the Year award.
+Roller cart has 10 different models, and rock n roller r12 is one of its newer and bigger versions.

-Depending on the dolly type that you need and the load you’re transporting, R12RT transforms into 8 different configurations.
+Depending on the dolly type that you need and the load you’re transporting, R12RT transforms into a 8 in 1 multi cart.
 Here are its specs:

 Telescoping frame adjusts from 34” to 52” length